Child exploitation: Cross-national child protection in practice – ‘PROTECT Children on the Move’

 The Oslo Conclusions on Identifying Children at Risk of Exploitation and Trafficking result from a multi-year process of analysis and consultation in the Baltic Sea Regioni and broader Europe.
 This regional process aimed to review evidence and learning about the situation of children at risk and existing measures to ensure their safety, wellbeing and development.
 One main learning is that children have better chances to be identified correctly and to receive appropriate support and care when they are given the opportunity to tell their stories and benefit from a best interests determination.

-Read more about the Regional Expert Conference in Oslo here.
+Read more about the Regional Expert Conference in Oslo in June 2018 here.

 Guidelines – Promoting the Human Rights and the Best Interests of the Child in Transnational Child Protection Cases